-OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, Associate Professor, Human Genetics and Communications, Turkey and Co-Founder, DELSA Global, Seattle, WA; and Executive and Founding Editor Eugene Kolker, PhD, Seattle Children's, University of Washington, School of Medicine, and other leading investigators.
+OMICS: A Journal of Integrative Biology is under the editorial leadership of Editor-in-Chief Vural Özdemir, MD, PhD, DABCP, Professor, Communications, Turkey and Co-Founder, DELSA Global, Seattle, WA, and other leading investigators.
 View the entire editorial board.

 Audience: Cell biologists; genomics and omics biotechnology practitioners; pharmacogenomics, vaccinomics, nutrigenomics and agrigenomics scientists; systems biologists; bioinformaticians; nurses, medical doctors, healthcare and public health professionals; government, policy and innovation analysts for post-genomics medicine and biotechnology future(s); citizen scientists; scholars in global health and science and technology studies, among others

 The views, opinions, findings, conclusions and recommendations set forth in any Journal article are solely those of the authors of those articles and do not necessarily reflect the views, policy or position of the Journal, its Publisher, its editorial staff or any affiliated Societies and should not be attributed to any of them.